 Owners/operators of UST systems must provide release detection and the measurement of water in the bottom of the tank, to the nearest one-eighth of an inch, at least every 30 calendar days or as otherwise specified within regulations.
 Measurable water within any tank shall not exceed one-fourth of an inch.
+The methods that satisfy release detection requirements are listed below: Owners/operators of UST system must provide release detection for tanks at least every 30 calendar days or as otherwise specified in these regulations.
 The methods that satisfy release detection requirements are listed below:

-- (a) Inventory Control. - (1) Product inventory control can be used as the sole method for release detection: - (i) Until 10 years after the tank is installed or upgraded according to 2-2-4, and - (ii) If tank tightness testing as described in (c) of this section is performed at least every 5 years after the tank is installed or upgraded. - (2) Product inventory control (or another test of equivalent performance) must be conducted monthly to detect a release of at least 1.0 percent of flow-through plus 130 gallons on a monthly basis in the following manner: - (i) Inventory volume measurements for regulated substance inputs, withdrawals, and the amount still remaining in the tank are recorded each operating day; - (ii) The equipment used is capable of measuring the level of product over the full range of the tank's height to the nearest one-eighth of an inch; - (iii) The regulated substance inputs are reconciled with delivery receipts by measurement of the tank inventory volume before and after delivery; and

-(iv) Product dispensing is metered and recorded within an accuracy of 6 cubic inches for every 5 gallons of product withdrawn.
+- (a) Inventory Control. - (1) Product inventory control can be used as the sole method for release detection: - (i) Until 10 years after the tank is installed or upgraded according to 2-2-4, and - (ii) If tank tightness testing as described in (c) of this section is performed at least every 5 years after the tank is installed or upgraded. - (2) Product inventory control (or another test of equivalent performance) must be conducted monthly to detect a release of at least 1.0 percent of flow-through plus 130 gallons on a monthly basis in the following manner: - (i) Inventory volume measurements for regulated substance inputs, withdrawals, and the amount still remaining in the tank are recorded each operating day; - (ii) The equipment used is capable of measuring the level of product over the full range of the tank's height to the nearest one-eighth of an inch; - (iii) The regulated substance inputs are reconciled with delivery receipts by measurement of the tank inventory volume before and after delivery; and - (iv) Deliveries are made through a drop tube that extends to within one foot of the tank bottom: - (iv→) Product dispensing is metered and recorded within an accuracy of 6 cubic inches for every 5 gallons of product withdrawn; and. - (vi) The measurement of any water level in the bottom of the tank is made to the nearest one-eighth of an inch at least once a month.